 environment, either real or simulated.”

-This document outlines the Cross Support Services-Service Management Working Group’s (CSS-SM WG’s) approach to meeting this requirement for the PDF Blue Book.
+This document outlines the Cross Support Services-Service Management Working Group’s (CSS-SM WG’s) approach to meeting this requirement for the PIF Blue Book.

 DOCUMENT STRUCTURE

 A brief description is provided for each section and annex so the reader will have an idea of where information can be found within the document.
 This document is organized as follows: